Words are everything in fundraising. Your success is found in the strength of your nonprofit storytelling.

 There are a lot of resources to help you write a compelling story for your nonprofit.
-There are even some linked at the end of this article.
 But there are few things you can keep in mind every time you tell your story.

 Link the donor directly to the beneficiary.
 Donors want to feel like this is their story and their support in action.
 This is not the time to discuss the administrative minutiae about how the food was transported or the intricate process you go through to match volunteer tutors and students.
 You want this story to have an emotional impact, not leave your donors snoring!
 That means you should use the word “you” many times and tell the donor how they are the hero of the story.

 Tell the story like a fireside chat.
 Make nonprofit storytelling conversational and informal.
 This is not the time to prove that you’re the next William Faulkner.
 How would you tell this story to a friend?
 Your mom?
 Don’t use jargon, acronyms, or industry slang.
 Make the story friendly, engaging, even slightly humorous when it’s appropriate.

 Grab the reader right from the get-go.
 Using visuals or colorful imagery, set the stage and draw the reader into the story.
 Just as a beautiful banquet table makes you anticipate a good dinner, the beginning of your story should be inviting and make the donor want to hear more.
 Set the table with a dramatic opening or an emotional hook.

 End the story effectively.
 While you want to let your donors know that things are improving for beneficiaries, let them know that their part of the story isn’t over yet.
 The ending is yet to come, and you will need them to make it happen.
 Let the donors know if the beneficiary will still need your help or if there are others who still need their help.